Skip to main content

 Llapingachos

-Pan-fried potato patties stuffed with cheese, often served with peanut sauce, avocado, fried egg, and chorizo as a complete meal.
+Cheese-stuffed potato patties fried in a pan.
+Plate them with peanut sauce, avocado, a fried egg, and chorizo and you have a full meal.

 Encebollado